remarkablemark/remarkablemark.github.io/_posts/2020/2020-09-07-remarkable-podcast-1.md

 date: 2020-09-07 20:34:23
 updated: 2020-09-12 21:44:19
 excerpt: >
-  This is an episode of the "Remarkable Podcast" with host Mark and guest Seamus Martin.
+  This is the first episode of the "Remarkable Podcast" with host Mark and guest Seamus Martin.
   Seamus is the founder of Dashlight and an ex-PowerSchool Tech Lead.
   We discuss how Seamus got started in tech, which includes his transition from math teacher to developer, his experience going through a coding bootcamp, his process from finding interviews to getting hired, and his time working as an engineer at a mid-to-large sized company.
 categories: podcast technology interviewing bootcamp programming startup entrepreneurship career
 image: https://i1.sndcdn.com/artworks-PE7F1gqI71mSIypK-FsNIGA-t3000x3000.jpg